-If you choose Static, type Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway in the appropriate fields.

-- Click the Adapter Speed drop-down arrow and select a line speed from the list.
+- If you choose Static, type Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway in the appropriate fields. - 7.
+To run in dual stack mode, complete the IPV6 configuration section.
+Skip this step to use IPV4 only. - a.
+Select the Enable IPV6 checkbox. - Select Router Discovery or Static in the Configuration drop-down list. - 8.
+If you choose Router Discovery, some fields are automatically populated: Global/Unique Local IPV6 Address, Prefix Length, Default Gateway IPV6 Address, and Link-Local IPV6 Address and Zone ID. - a.
+If you choose Static, enter the Global/Unique Local IPV6 Address, Prefix Length, and Default Gateway IPV6 Address. - Click the Adapter Speed drop-down arrow and select a line speed from the list.
 Make sure your selection agrees with your switch's adapter port setting.
-If your switch uses 1 Gig line speed, select Auto. - 7.
+If your switch uses 1 Gig line speed, select Auto. - 10.
 If you selected Auto in the Adapter Speed field, the Adapter Mode field is disabled, with Full Duplex selected automatically.
-If you specified an Adapter Speed other than Auto, click the Adapter Mode drop-down arrow and select a duplex mode from the list. - 8.
-Click Update Configuration to save your changes.
-Your changes will not take effect until CC-SG restarts. - Click Restart Now if you want to automatically restart CC-SG now. - Click Restart Later if you would like to manually restart CC-SG later.
-See Restarting CC-SG (on page 229). - Click Cancel to return to the Network Setup panel without saving your changes.
-You must click Update Configuration, then click Restart Now or Restart Later to save your changes.
+If you selected an Adapter Speed other than Auto, select a duplex mode in the Adapter Mode drop-down list. - Click Update Configuration to save your changes.
+If you enabled or disabled IPv6, CC-SG must reboot.
+All other changes require a restart.
+Your changes will not take effect until CC-SG reboots or restarts. - Click Reboot Now/Restart Now if you want to automatically restart/reboot CC-SG now. - Click Reboot Later/Restart Later if you would like to manually restart/reboot CC-SG later.
+See Restarting CC-SG (on page 256).
+CC-SG will do a reboot if needed.

+Click Cancel to return to the Network Setup panel without saving your changes.
+You must click Update Configuration, then choose a restart option to save your changes.